adrian-miasik/unity-pomodoro/README.md

 `business-line-76240@adrian-miasik.com`

 ## Legal
+This project is not sponsored by, authorized by, or affiliated with Unity Technologies or its affiliates.
 Copyrights and trademarks are the property of their respective owners.
 - Adrian Miasik Logo
 - Github Logo